dojo/docs/dojox/app.rst

       "dojox/mobile/Heading"
     ],

-    //stores we are using
+    // stores we are using
     "stores": {
       "namesStore":{
         "type": "dojo.store.Memory",
-        "params": {//parameters used to initialize the data store "data": "modelApp.names"
+        "params": { // parameters used to initialize the data store "data": "modelApp.names"
         }
       },